-In certain situations, e.g. when Stream is split and traverses two paths of different lengths using IEEE Std 802.1CB Frame Replication and Elimination for Reliability (FRER), it can be desirable to purposely delay a Stream's frames in order to match the total delay for the Stream along the two paths.
-In this case, more than 3 output buffers can be allocated, and used to impose a delay of an arbitrary number of cycle times T_C on every frame.
+In certain situations, e.g. when stream is split and traverses two paths of different lengths using IEEE Std 802.1CB Frame Replication and Elimination for Reliability (FRER), it can be desirable to purposely delay a stream's frames in order to match the total delay for the stream along the two paths.
+In this case, more than 3 output buffers can be allocated, and used to impose a delay of an arbitrary number of cycle times T_c on every frame.

-This author claims, without a demonstration, that it is not difficult to implement CQF so that each output port in a node, and each output port along the path of a Stream, can have a different number of buffers, whether 2, 3, or 50.
+It will be shown in section 5.1 that it is not difficult to implement CQF so that each output port in a node, and each output port along the path of a stream, can have a different number of buffers, whether 2, 3, or 50.
 Not only that, but one flow can use 3 buffers on an output port, while another flow, which needs a path-matching delay, can use 12 buffers on the same port.
-(Of course, this would require per-flow configuration.)